Asus India sent a motherboard to take a look at Asus 990FX Sabertooth!

 The board comes with the latest 990FX/SB950 AMD Chipset.

 Towards the lower right, the board comes with a single bios chip.
 CMOS clear headers are present and nicely kept away between the USB 2.0 headers.
 There is a Boot device LED clearly labelled below the southbridge.
-Right angled SATA connectorsare becoming more of a standard (atleast in most mid-to-high end board).
-The Brown coloured SATA connnectors via the SB950 Southbridge are SATA III with RAID 0,1,5,10, JBOD, whereas the black SATA ports VIA the JMicron controller powers up SATA II.
+Right-angled SATA connectors are becoming more of a standard (atleast in the most mid-to-high-end board).
+The Brown coloured SATA connectors via the SB950 Southbridge are SATA III with RAID 0,1,5,10, JBOD, whereas the black SATA ports VIA the JMicron controller powers up SATA II.

-THE I/O are pretty much what everyone will expect: Keyboard/mouse PS/2 port with 10x USB 2.0 port, Optical SPDIF connector, firewire and 2x E-sata port.
+THE I/O is pretty much what everyone will expect: Keyboard/mouse PS/2 port with 10x USB 2.0 port, Optical SPDIF connector, firewire and 2x E-SATA port.
 There’s the Gigabit LAN and the audio channel connector.

 Sabertooth Series is pitched to be the best of both worlds- for the value and performance.

-Mainstream boards sell more than high end boards because the difference is certain features.
+Mainstream boards sell more than high-end boards because the difference is certain features.
 Even the MOSFETS that are used on the rear of the PCB like how MSI does is slowly becoming a standard.
-Other than the implementation of NF200 controllers that help to boost up PCIE slots to max on x16 mode, dedicated ways to overclock via wired/wireless access, Debug LED there’s little or no difference to the mainstream users.
-Give it a few months, and manufacturers might bundle a SLI.
-Since Sabertooth comes with 5 year warranty, it further puts high end board in the dark.
+Other than the implementation of NF200 controllers that help to boost up PCIe slots to the max on x16 mode, dedicated ways to overclock via wired/wireless access, Debug LED there’s little or no difference to the mainstream users.
+Give it a few months, and manufacturers might bundle an SLI.
+Since Sabertooth comes with a 5-year warranty, it further puts the high-end board in the dark.